up9inc/mockintosh/Matching.md

 ## Body

-There are several ways of matching request body:

-- with `regEx` on `text`
+There are several ways of matching request body: with `regEx` on `text` or with JSON Schema.
-- with JSONPath expressions
-- with JSON Schema

 To match request body text using `regEx`, just do it like this:
 ```yaml
 services:
   - comment: Mock for Service1